mcd500/teep-device/docs/building_with_docker.md

-# TEEP-Device with docker
+# Building TEEP-Device with docker

 ## Preparation for Docker

-For building teep-device with docker, it is required to install docker on Ubuntu.
+For building TEEP-Device with docker, it is required to install docker on Ubuntu.

 For the first time users of docker, please have a look on https://docs.docker.com/engine/